 What is the role of competition as a driver for sustainability?
 Let us first consider competition on its own.
 Competition is an activity where participants compete.
 Simple enough.
 The word compete originates from Latin com– ‘together’ and petere ‘aim at’, so competition is about an activity where participants come together with an aim.
 One may compete against oneself or compete against others.
-In either case there’s an action of coming together with an aim.
+In either case there’s an action of coming together, perhaps mentally or physically, with an aim.

 Drawdown, the #1 Best-selling environmental book of 2017, identifies and describes the 100 most substantive, existing solutions to address climate change.
 Enabled by the Northwest Earth Institute and Project Drawdown, let us take aim and collective action toward these solutions through friendly competition—the Drawdown EcoChallenge (April 4-25, 2018).

 Having lead my company to be recognized as Arizona’s Greenest workplace (2014) and The Best Renewable Energy Collaboration in Mexico (2015), I have some experience in competitions for sustainability.
 One thing I really like about competitions for sustainability is the ability to engage participants and elicit passion from them about a cause they may not know much about.
 In this way I find competition to be an effective form of education.
 The learning experience is not instantaneous, however.
 One thing I admire about the Drawdown EcoChallenge is that it takes place over a period of two weeks, overlapping with Earth Day I might add.
 This is very different than most sports competitions which typically last only a few hours.
 Considering the duration of the event, the EcoChallenge really seeks to develop sustainable habits among the participants.
 Through the development of habits, which come with time, the actions or challenges the participants select for themselves may last longer than the competition itself.